patricktunison/Encrypted-Chatroom/readme.md

 no chat logs are saved, and all messages are encrypted in transit. server handles the relaying, not the storage.

-run `generate_key.py` first to make the encryption key. then run `server.py`, and open multiple terminals to run `client.py` for each user.
+run `generate_key.py` first to make the encryption key. then run `server.py`, and open multiple terminals to run `client.py` for each user. you can modify server and client files to route it to a specific address for the server. it is set to localhost and port 12345 by default.

 written for a programming class project, mostly just to show off socket programming, threading, and encryption.